5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 ## IV.
 Adjust Boot Picker Attributes, enable Mouse Support

 With **PickerAttributes**, you can assign different properties and functions to the BootPicker.
-There are 5 parameters, each having it's own value/byte, which can be combined by simple adding them:
+There are 5 parameters, each having its own value/byte, which can be combined by simple adding them:

 `1` = Custom Icons for Boot Entries </br>
 `2` = Custom Titles for Boot Entries </br>